 The fund takes environmental and social criteria into consideration for investment in accordance with Art.
 8 of the Sustainable Finance Disclosure Regulation.
 Sustainability in the investment process is achieved through the consistent integration of environmental, social and governance (ESG) criteria.
+At least 85% of the total fund assets are investments that are aligned with the environmental or social characteristics.

-At least 51% of the overall fund assets are sustainable investments with an environmental or social objective pursuant to Article 2 (17) of Regulation (EU) 2019/2088 (Sustainable Finance Disclosure Regulation) (#1A).
+At least 55% of the overall fund assets are sustainable investments with an environmental or social objective pursuant to Article 2 (17) of Regulation (EU) 2019/2088 (Sustainable Finance Disclosure Regulation) (#1A).
 This percentage is established on the issuer level and includes investments pursuant to Regulation (EU) 2020/852 (Taxonomy Regulation).